sertansenturk/tomato/README.md

 > Şentürk, S. (2016).
 [Computational Analysis of Audio Recordings and Music Scores for the Description and Discovery of Ottoman-Turkish Makam Music](http://sertansenturk.com/research/works/phd-thesis/).
 Ph.D. thesis, Universitat Pompeu Fabra, Barcelona, Spain.

+For the sake of __reproducibility__, please also cite the version you used as indexed at [Zenodo](https://zenodo.org/search?page=1&size=20&q=conceptrecid:%22597862%22&sort=-version&all_versions=True).

-For the methodologies and their implementations in the toolbox, please refer to the [References](#references).
+For the descriptions of the methodologies in the toolbox, please refer to the papers listed in the [References](#references).

 Tomato in a Nutshell
 -------